-Looking to digitally transform your government agency?
-Focus on these areas to meet your back-office objectives and integrate government ERP solutions.
+Want to digitally transform your government agency?
+Focus on these areas to meet your back-office objectives & integrate government technology solutions.

 You had high hopes.

 Your government agency’s new permitting and compliance software was going to make life better for citizens and staff.
 Using online forms instead of paper, storing all your information in databases instead of filing cabinets, and tracking reviews and inspections using an app instead of notepads and emails was going to lead to streamlined processes and empower folks to get things done faster.

 So why aren’t things going as planned?
 The software is installed, the web forms are up, and everyone knows about it—but it feels like a subpar outcome.
 Are there other things you can do to achieve your government’s digital transformation?

 The answer is “Yes!”
 Whether you’re planning to implement a new back office or enterprise resource planning (ERP) solution for your government or have already done so and can’t figure out why you’re not getting results, there are several high-impact steps you can take to achieve success.